-- Educate patients about the value of shared decision making, and support empowering them to request shared decision making. - Educate communities about the impact of shared decision making on health outcomes and health equity. - Identify specific areas where shared decision making can be used to address needs in your community (e.g., underutilization of colon cancer screening in a minority community) and partner with delivery systems to address unmet need. - Develop and implement a strategy for nation-wide certification of patient decision aids.
+- Educate people about the value of shared decision making, and support empowering them to request shared decision making. - Help people identify provider groups and delivery systems that use shared decision making. - Educate communities about the impact of shared decision making on health outcomes and health equity. - Identify specific areas where shared decision making can be used to address needs in your community (e.g., underutilization of colon cancer screening in a minority community) and partner with delivery systems to address unmet need. - Develop and implement a strategy for nation-wide certification of patient decision aids.